The web has fundamentally changed. Most organizations haven’t noticed yet.

 Machine Experience isn’t optional anymore.
 It’s table stakes for competing in an agent-mediated economy.

 The agents are already here.
-Is your website ready for them?
+Is your content estate ready for them?